data-8/otter-service/README.md

 }
 ```

+## Course config path
+Please see the reposiotry `data-8/materials-x22-private`.
+The repository houses a config file, 8x_course_config_edge.json and 8x_course_config.json.
+The system relies on this file specified in the environment variable, `COURSE_CONFIG_PATH`, to know which lab is associated with which assignment id in EdX.
+If you are not posting grades to an LTI server, than you do not need to worry about this.

 ## Test files
 This gets tricky.
 The notebooks and the corresponding test files used by this service are of course connected.
 The files `Dockerfile` and `Dockerfile-dev` (used for local testing) download the current set of test files from the repository, `materials-x22-private`, for the `materials-x22` notebooks.
 If you bring in different notebooks, you would need to change the two dockerfiles to bring in the corresponding tests.